marbetschar/marco.betschart.name/blog/2021-11-14-gnucash-dashboard.md

 The dashboard can freely be used and modified as I release it under GPL.
 Simply head over to [its GitHub repository](https://github.com/marbetschar/GnuCash-Dashboard) and hit the download button.

+> **Please Note:** I only ever tested the current state of work on elementary OS 6 (based on Ubuntu 20.04 LTS).
+If you'd like to run the dashboard on another
+> platfrom and run into issues, feel free to let me know in the issues section of the GitHub repository.

 {% hint style="info" %}
 If you like my contributions, [**❤️ Sponsor Me**](https://github.com/sponsors/marbetschar).
 It would mean the world to me!
 {% endhint %}